ConstructionPlacements

 Construction workers typically work long hours in challenging conditions.
 They may be exposed to heat, cold, rain, and snow.
 They often work on scaffolding or other elevated structures, which can be dangerous.
 Construction workers also frequently lift heavy objects and use power tools.
 Construction workers risk injuries, including falls, cuts, and electrical shocks.
 They may also be exposed to harmful fumes and dust.

-Construction Worker salary Trends
+Construction Worker Salary Trends

 You might be wondering how much does a construction worker make?
 Construction workers are often paid by the hour, but some may receive a salary or piece rate pay.
 In some cases, benefits such as health insurance and vacation days are included in their compensation package.